espocrm/documentation/docs/user-guide/documents.md

 It's possible to create a Document from an Email attachment.
 On the Email detail view from the dropdown at top-right corner, click *Create Document*.
 The email should have at least one attachment to be able to create a document from it.

-## Uploading documents in attachmants
+## Uploading documents in attachments

 It's possible to upload existing Documents directly in Attachment-Multiple fields.
-This ability can be enabled at: Administration > Entity Manager > {Entity Type} > Fields > {Attachment-Multiple field}.
+This ability can be enabled at: Administration > Entity Manager > {Entity Type} > Fields > {your attachment field}.
 Add *Documents* to the Source List.